What Is Chronic Illness?

 - Symptoms in 8 or more clusters denotes likely biotoxin illness

-The further we explore these various illnesses, the more overlap becomes evident.
+The further these various illnesses are studied, the more overlap becomes evident.

 Each of these illnesses is linked to: